gabrielepmattia/mylastip-daemon/README.md

 If you don't manage to see the machine IP on [MyLastIP online WebApp](http://mylastip-tuttodinternet.rhcloud.com/) just do `sudo service mylastip status` to see the log or just hit in the terminal `mylastipd`, then Ctrl-C to exit.
 Log will tell you where is the problem.

 # This git
-This is the source of the daemon logs the machine ip to [MyLastIP online WebApp](http://mylastip-tuttodinternet.rhcloud.com/).
+This is the source of the daemon that logs the machine ip to [MyLastIP online WebApp](http://mylastip-tuttodinternet.rhcloud.com/).
 ## Building
 Just `make` or `sudo make package` if you want to build the .deb (Makefile will put it in *_out/*)